realkosmoss/securedownloader-modules/README.md

 # securedownloader-modules

-these are (some) the modules from my private tool
+these are (some) of the modules from my private tool

 no docs
 no support